Monodromy action of mirror stops for toric Calabi-Yau surfaces: A review of the Stringy K ahler moduli of toric mirrors

 \subsubsection{$A$-side moduli}

 We provide a non-rigorous but instructive example motivating the expectation that the Stringy K\"ahler moduli space is covered by charts corresponding to different toric stacks on the $A$-side.
-The toric K\"ahler form on $\XB_{geo}$ is determined completely by the value $\alpha:=\omegaB(\PP^1)\in \RR_{>0}$, and the open Gromov-Witten potential is
+The toric K\"ahler form on $\XB_{geo}$ is determined completely by the value $\alpha:=\omegaB(\PP^1)\in \RR_{>0}$, and the open Gromov--Witten potential is

 While $W_{\Sigma}^{\XA}$ is a priori only defined on $\XA$, it can be extended to a holomorphic function on all of $(\CC^*)^2\supset \XA$.